 - Implement border efficiency measures to better move goods and people across Buffalo Niagara’s international border crossings, including:

-Buffalo Niagara is poised to reap the long-term benefits of strategically investing tax dollars into two key sectors driving our economy – higher education and tourism.
-By wisely reinvesting these public dollars, state and local leaders have the opportunity to leverage the largest return for our community in the form of new jobs, additional tax revenue and sustainable economic development.
+Buffalo Niagara’s economy is well positioned to benefit from strategically investing tax dollars into two key sectors driving our economy – higher education (public and private) and tourism.
+By wisely reinvesting these public dollars, state and local leaders have the opportunity to leverage the largest return for our community in the form of good-paying jobs, additional tax revenue and sustainable economic development.

 Other Visiting Bureaus operating at over $5M: